Wunkolo/libsai/Sai.md

 }
 ```

-The `root` directory of the `VFS` will always be in block index `2`.
-This will always be the position of the first `FATBlock`.
-If the `Flags` variable of the `FATEntry` structure is zero, the entry is considered to be unused.
-The full hierarchy of files can be traversed simply by iterating through all 64 entries of block `2`, stopping at the entry whose `Flags` variable is set to `0`, and recursively iterating the 64 `FATEntries` at the appropriate `Block` should the entry turn out to be a directory.
+The `root` directory of the `VFS` will always start at block index `2`.
+This will always be the position of the first `FATBlock` containing 64 `FatEntries`.
+If the `Flags` variable of the `FATEntry` structure is `0`, the entry is considered to be unused.
+The full hierarchy of files can be traversed simply by iterating through all 64 entries starting block `2`, stopping at the entry whose `Flags` variable is set to `0`, and iterating all folders the 64 `FATEntries` at the appropriate `Block` even further.
 If the entry is a file then simply go to the starting block index and read `Size` amount of bytes continuously, decrypting appropriate `Data-Blocks` along the way should `Size` be larger than 1 block(`0x1000` bytes).
 Padded bytes within a block will always be `0`.

-It's assumed that now you have some way of interpreting individual file entries of the `VFS` from now on.
+From this point on it is assumed you are capable of decrypting the file for random access and can interpret the internal file system format.
+Now we will look at the actual files and the strucutre in which they are placed within this virtual file system.

 # Folder structure